shaquillehinds/react-native-spot-modal/README.md

 ### Intelligent Positioning

-The `SpotModal` uses smart positioning logic to ensure your modal stays within screen bounds:
+The `SpotModal` accepts X and Y coordinates (which you typically get from touch events) and uses smart positioning logic to ensure your modal stays within screen bounds:

-1. **Initial Position**: Modal attempts to render at the tap coordinates
+1. **Position Input**: You provide the desired X/Y coordinates via `pageX` and `pageY` props
-2. **Boundary Detection**: Checks distance to screen edges
+2. **Boundary Detection**: The modal checks distance to all screen edges
 3. **Auto-Adjustment**:
-   - If tapping in the **top half**, modal appears below the point
+   - If coordinates are in the **top half**, modal renders below the point
-   - If tapping in the **bottom half**, modal appears above the point
+   - If coordinates are in the **bottom half**, modal renders above the point
-   - If tapping on the **left side**, modal appears to the right
+   - If coordinates are on the **left side**, modal renders to the right
-   - If tapping on the **right side**, modal appears to the left
+   - If coordinates are on the **right side**, modal renders to the left
-4. **Overflow Protection**: Automatically adjusts if content would overflow screen
+4. **Overflow Protection**: Automatically adjusts if content would overflow screen boundaries

+**Note:** The package expects you to provide the coordinates.
+You can get these from touch events (`event.nativeEvent.pageX/pageY`), calculated positions, or any other source.
+The modal will render at those coordinates while intelligently adjusting to stay visible.

 ### Orientation Handling